A mystic society in Mobile is equivalent to a New Orleans krewe.

 These mystic society members are the ones who present Mardi Gras floats and costumes every year.

 Social, economic, and racial stratification have all been the cornerstones of these societies.

-In Mobile, the most notable ones are:
+In Mobile, a few of the notable ones include:

 - Orda of Inca

 - Mystic of Time